harui2019/qurrium/README.md

-# Qurry 🍛 - The Measuring Tool for Renyi Entropy, Loschmidt Echo, and Magnetization Squared, The Library of Some Common Cases.
+# Qurry 🍛 - The Measuring Tool for Renyi Entropy, Loschmidt Echo, and Magnetization Squared, The Library of Some Common Cases

 This is a tool to measure the Renyi entropy, Loschmidt Echo, and Magnetization Squared of given wave function.
 Running on **IBM Qiskit** with the function from constructing experiment object to pending the jobs to IBMQ automatically.